EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the groundwater capillary flux to zero
+Sets groundwater capillary flux to 0 for no interaction between soil moisture and groundwater.

 **Parameters**
 - None